dev-cetera/df_generate_dart_indexes/README.md

 1. No need to add this package to your `pubspec.yaml`.
 2. Activate it by running: `dart pub global activate df_generate_dart_indexes`.
 3. In your project, open a terminal in the desired folder (Tip: In VS Code, right-click a folder and select `"Open in Integrated Terminal"`).
-4. Run gen-indexes to create an `_index.g.dart` file at the current location.
-Alternatively, use `gen-barrel` to generate a barrel file matching the folder’s base name, e.g. `_src.g.dart` or `_widgets.g.dart`.
+4. Run `df_generate_dart_indexes` to generate a barrel file matching the folder’s base name, e.g. `_src.g.dart` or `_widgets.g.dart`.
-5. Bonus: You can also generate TypeScript index files by running `gen-indexes-ts`.
+5. Bonus: You can also generate TypeScript index files by running `df_generate_dart_indexes_ts`.
+This is mainly focused on Dart.
+Other langauges not yet supported.

 ### Note: